MichaelCurrin/dev-cheatsheets/cheatsheets/shell/scripting/control-flow/pattern-matching.md

 ---
 title: Pattern matching
-description: Check if a string matchs a pattern
+description: Check if a string matches a pattern
 ---

 ## Related